 In addition, Florida law permits individuals to contest a Will if they have evidence that the Will does not precisely reflect the wishes of the Decedent.
 A Probate Attorney in Central Florida can examine the Will and offer advice on whether or not there are sufficient grounds for contesting the Will in question.
 You may have adequate grounds to challenge the Will if it contains some unexpected bequest or Testamentary Scheme.
 For instance, if the Testator left everything to someone he or she hardly knew rather than leaving the Estate to rightful heirs like family members, a Probate Court may draw a conclusion that these circumstances are suspect.

-If you are trying to contest a Will in the Central Florida area, contact Jerry B. Wells at (386) 253-3676 to schedule a consultation with an experienced Probate and Trust attorney today!Find Out More
+Ar you are trying to contest a Will or challenge a Will in the Central Florida area, including Daytona Beach, New Smyrna Beach, Ormond Beach and Port Orange, FL?
+Contact Jerry B. Wells at (386) 253-3676 to schedule a consultation with an experienced Probate and Trust attorney today!Find Out More